GlenKPeterson/Paguro/README.md

 You are probably interested in Paguro because you like Immutability, Functional Programming (maybe as pure as Haskell, maybe not), and Types.
 Kotlin is a briefer Java that assumes immutability, makes Functional Programming easier, and plugs 3/4 of the quirks in Java's generic type system.
 If you're concerned about the future of Paguro, I think the best way to put your worries to rest is to try Kotlin.
 It's pretty great!

+If a rewrite in Kotlin sounds good to you, consider voting for [this issue](https://youtrack.jetbrains.com/issue/KT-4779) because without it, I'll have to maintain separate Java and Kotlin code.

 Check back for more details as the 4.x release progresses.

 # Features